 EPM Cloud relational data is encrypted using Transparent Data Encryption (TDE).

 About Session ManagementTo ensure security, EPM Cloud encrypts all sessions.
 The session information contained in cookies is encrypted and the session ID is randomly generated.

 Session Timeout Settings

-The service automatically terminates inactive user sessions after 75 minutes.Smart View terminates sessions after 75 minutes or the HTTP session timeout specified for Internet Explorer, whichever is shorter.
+The service automatically terminates inactive user sessions after 75 minutes.Smart View terminates sessions after 75 minutes or the HTTP session timeout, which may be modified using Smart View health check.